 International Recipes

-sell one very often sell the other, but nothing else.
-Like khao man kai a good
+one very often sell the other, but nothing else.
+Like khao man kai a good lunch

-lunch time meal can be had for half a dollar or so.
-An interesting style for
+time meal can be had for half a dollar or so.
+An interesting style for two people

-two people is to buy a portion of khao man kai and a portion of khao mu daeng,
+is to buy a portion of khao man kai and a portion of khao mu daeng, and to share

-and berries to turn it sweet and red.
-Today the marinade at most street vendors
+berries to turn it sweet and red.
+Today the marinade at most street vendors stalls

-stalls is water to which a little artificial red food die and a dash of sugar
+is water to which a little artificial red food die and a dash of sugar is added.

-is added.
-What follows is my sister-in-law's recipe, and she got it from her
+What follows is my sister-in-law's, and she got it from her father.
+Father-in-law

-father.
-Father-in-law used a very traditional recipe, but this version is somewhat
+used a very traditional, but this version is somewhat simplified.

-hanging from a tripod over a charcoal brazier, the whole being covered with
+from a tripod over a charcoal brazier, the whole being covered with a large metal

-a large metal drum, such as a 55 gallon oil drum, to trap the smoke and enhance
+drum, such as a 55 gallon oil drum, to trap the smoke and enhance the flavour of

-then go ahead, otherwise, add a little "Liquid Smoke" and cook the dish as follows.
+go ahead, otherwise, add a little "Liquid Smoke" and cook the dish as

 Again this will feed two hungry people or four with moderate appetites.

-You need about a pound of pork loin, pork steak, or pork chops.
+- 1 pound pork loin, pork steak, or pork chops

 water or pork stock.
 Bring it to a boil on the stove top, then reduce to low